ykl1993/cdn/intl.en-US/User Guide/Domain Names/Content back-to-source settings/Configure origin site.md

 Alibaba Cloud CDN supports three types of back-to-origin domain names: OSS back-to-origin domain name, IP address, and custom domain name.
 Multiple IP addresses and custom domain names are supported, and back-to-origin priority can be configured when multiple origin sites exist.

 When the back-to-origin type is IP address or custom domain name, multiple origin sites are allowed and their priorities are configurable.
-When multiple origin sites are added, the site priority is "main" and "standby", and the priority is "main"\> "standby".
+When multiple origin sites are added, the site priority is "main" and "backup", and the priority is "main"\> "backup".

 All back-to-origin traffic is preferentially directed to higher-priority origin sites.
 If an origin site fails the health check for three consecutive times, all traffic is directed to lower-priority origin sites.
 If the origin site passes the health check, it is marked as available again and restored to its the original priority.
 When all origin sites have the same back-to-origin priority, CDN round-robin takes place.